kawa-kokosowa/sappho/README.md

 The purpose of this repo is to rewrite Hypatia Engine and eventually replace Hypatia Engine as "Sappho."

+## Design Philosophy

+  1. Don't interfere with the way people build their pygame games
+  2. We are not automating game logic
+  3. Sappho modules _may not_ import other Sappho modules
+  4. Inherit from pygame objects when possible; use conventional pygame models/architecture.
+  5. Consistency.
+  6. Simplicity trumps all else.
+  7. Well documented.
+  8. Code is easy-to-test.
+We show that with our 100% test coverage.

 ## Getting Started

   1. Install: `pip install -r requirements.txt .`